Putin woos police with wage promises ahead of poll

 By Gleb Bryanski

-BARNAUL, Russia Russia's Vladimir Putin sought to bolster his authority ahead of a March presidential election Tuesday by promising hefty pay rises for police in Moscow where opposition activists are gearing up for more protests demanding political change.
+BARNAUL, Russia, Feb 21 Russia's Vladimir Putin sought to bolster his authority ahead of a March presidential election on Tuesday by promising hefty pay rises for police in Moscow where opposition activists are gearing up for more protests demanding political change.

 Putin, now prime minister, is all but certain to win a six-year term in the March 4 vote but a wave of demonstrations since December has prompted him to shore up support among crucial interest groups including his powerful security apparatus.